Caring, Trustworthy, and Capable

 Reporter: “Holloway was hit at a crosswalk near 85th west and 27th south on February 8th while she was walking to school.”

 Reporter: “Holloway had been in a coma since February.
 Unified Police Department says there could possibly be charges.
-Unfortunately the medical bills are over a million dollars.”
+Unfortunately, the medical bills are over a million dollars.”

 Ewell Family: “So we arrived at the hospital.
 They put us in a room at the E.R. and told us to wait.
 She was being assessed.
 The doctor comes in and you know, she kind of goes over to prepare us for what we’re going to see.
 And I don’t care what you say, nothing can prepare you to see this.
 To walk in and see your child with wires and tubes and there’s no place to touch her.
 And we just sat there and looked at her.
 And it’s the most helpless feeling that you could ever imagine.”

-Reporter: “A 15 year old girl who was hit back in February died this morning.
+Reporter: “A 15-year-old girl who was hit back in February died this morning.
 An attorney for Macala Holloway’s family says the teen had been fighting to survive a traumatic brain injury, but after 4 months, she passed away.”

 Ewell Family: “I did a lot of extensive researching on different lawyers.
 I came across Christensen & Hymas.
 One of the biggest things that stood out was the book, “The 7 Biggest Mistakes That Can Wreck Your Accident Case” and I looked at that and thought, “that’s interesting.”
 So I started going through it.
 So we decided at that point that maybe we should contact the firm.
 We were greeted at the door, escorted into the conference room and Russ and Ken were there within moments, feeling for what was going on.
 With general concern for her well-being and that’s when I noticed that both of them were kind of teary-eyed.
 The nice thing that I thought was that I could trust these guys.
 I could trust them.
 It just felt we were in good hands—in good, capable hands.
-Nobody could have handled this as good as they did.”
+Nobody could have handled this as well as they did.”

 Have you or someone you love been injured in an accident?
 Call the Utah Car Accident Lawyers and get the legal guidance you need.